I designed, prototyped, and developed the new YoTaxi app

 Linda

 "I just want to feel safe and know that my ride is reliable.
-I rely on these services to get
+I rely on

 around."